Dyalog/PracticeProblems/README.md

 Problem descriptions for each set are in `/_psets/` Test cases for each set are in `/testcases/`

-The left menu is automatically generated using Jekyll/Liquid and JavaScript in `/_includes/navbar.html`
+The left menu is automatically generated using Jekyll/Liquid and JavaScript in `/_includes/navbar.html`.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 Notice something wrong?
 [Report a bug](https://github.com/Dyalog/PracticeProblems/issues/new?assignees=&labels=&template=bug_report.md&title=)
 Have an idea for a feature?
 [Submit a feature request](https://github.com/Dyalog/PracticeProblems/issues/new?assignees=&labels=&template=feature_request.md&title=)